G10van1/BenchmarkStringConcat/README.md

 Compares the time spent concatenating strings in different ways.

 Measure time and performance to cancatenate strings using different ways like:
- - StringBuilder;
+ - String Builder;
- - StringPlus;
+ - String Plus;
- - StringFormat;
+ - String Format;
- - StringConcat;
+ - String Concat;
- - StringJoin;
+ - String Join;
- - StringInterpolation;
+ - String Interpolation;
- - StringList.
+ - String List.

 Easy to include other ways as it uses the Strategy design pattern.